jhalkola/PWP/README.md

 Requirements.txt has all the needed libraries and Setup.py sets required settings for pytest to run.
 To install everything required, run command `python -m pip install .` while in folder where requirements.txt and setup.py are located.

+The database management system is SQLite with version 3.33.0

+Step for initializing database and adding test data, run these commands in root directory:
+1. `set FLASK_APP=movietracker` (set flask app name)
+2. `set FLASK_ENV=development` (set flask to run in development mode)
+3. `flask init-db` (initialize database)
+4. `flask testgen` (generate test data)

+If you want to reset the test db, delete "instance" folder and run above commands again.

 ## Flask Testing Instructions

-The database management system is SQLite with version 3.33.0

-Before we can initialize test db and give it some test data we have to set two environment variables.
-First `set FLASK_APP=movietracker` and next `set FLASK_ENV=development`.
-These set the flask app name and enable development mode for the testing the API.
-Next, while in root directory of the project, initialize the database by running `flask init-db` after which use `flask testgen` to generate test data.
-Lastly, start development server with `flask run`.
+To start development server, use `flask run`.
+Environmental variables FLASK_APP and FLASK_ENV must be set.

-If you want to reset the test db, delete "instance" folder which holds the db then run `flask init-db` and `flask testgen` commands again.

 ## Pytest Instructions